-Shared pool is important memory structure in Oracle database system global area(SGA)
+A shared pool is an important memory structure in Oracle database system global area(SGA)

-Similarly PL/SQL code that you run is cached in the shared pool, so the next time you run it, Oracle doesn’t have to read it in from disk again.
+- Similarly, PL/SQL code that you run is cached in the shared pool, so the next time you run it, Oracle doesn’t have to read it in from disk again.
 PL/SQL code is not only cached here, it is shared here as well.
-So if we have multiple session executing the same PL/SQL program, it uses the same copy cached in the pool
+So if we have multiple sessions executing the same PL/SQL program, it uses the same copy cached in the pool

-Shared Pool manages memory on an LRU basis, similar to buffer cache, which is perfect for caching and reusing data.
+- It manages memory on an LRU basis, similar to the buffer cache, which is perfect for caching and reusing data.

 In short, it has these areas

-It consists of Library cache and Dictionary cache primarily
+It consists of a Library cache and a Dictionary cache primarily

 Shared pool size

-If we are not using Automatic Memory management, we can use the below two parameter to control the size of the shared pool in oracle database
+If we are not using Automatic Memory management, we can use the below two-parameter to control the size of the shared pool in the oracle database

 SHARED_POOL_RESERVED_SIZE specifies (in bytes) the shared pool space that is reserved for large contiguous requests for shared pool memory.

-SHARED_POOL_SIZE specifies (in bytes) the shared pool space that is allocated for shared pool memory.
+SHARED_POOL_SIZE specifies (in bytes) the shared pool space allocated for shared pool memory.

 alter system set shared_pool_size=2G scope=spfile;

-We will need to bounce the oracle database to modified
+We will need to bounce the oracle database to activate these changes